JesseHoekema/ascii-os/README.md

 And:
 1. If There Is A Bug Send It In The Issues Tab
 2. Type Close To Close The App
-3. For More Info, Tips And Tricks Go To The Help Center In The Os
+3. For More Info, Tips And Tricks Go To The Help Center In The Os Or Go To The Wiki